+What are homebuyers looking for, if not for more living space?
+The whole idea of moving into a first home is to upgrade from the previous living arrangements, after all.
 Outside of modernized kitchens and baths, first-time homebuyers have expressed their desire for open floor plans.
-Not surprisingly, 59 percent of first-time homebuyers this spring are expected to place a priority on less-confined homes, or those that facilitate functionality.
-Sellers this spring should consider their current floor plan and determine whether or not it would be worth knocking down a wall or two before they put the property up for sale.
+Not surprisingly, 59 percent of first-time homebuyers were expected to place a priority on less-confined homes, or those that facilitate functionality.
+Sellers should consider their current floor plan and determine whether or not it would be worth knocking down a wall or two before they put the property up for sale.

 The proper renovations have been known to add to both the value of a property and its appeal.
 Consequently, it is entirely possible for more appealing floor plans to create demand.
 The more exposure your property generates, the more likely it is to sell faster and for more money.

 If at all possible, I recommend eliminating any walls that separate the kitchen from the living room.
 People of all generations, not only millennials, have come to favor the open kitchen concept, as it allows for a more conversational flow to the property.